easydigitaldownloads/edd-gravity-forms-checkout/readme.txt

 * Liftoff!

 == Upgrade Notice ==

+= 1.1 on September 2 =
+* Fixed support for separate Gravity Forms "Quantity" fields
+* Modified how the plugin processes downloads
+* Fixed fatal error on Edit Form page when EDD isn't active but the add-on is

 = 1.0.5 on July 15 =
 * Fixed: plugin had been resetting field options in Form Editor